 In February, Sadie Tierney won the Boodle Hatfield Print Making Prize at the London law firm’s Blackfriars offices.
 The achievement will be celebrated with a solo exhibition of Sadie’s work at the 2020 Woolwich Contemporary Print Fair, while Boodle Hatfield purchased Sadie’s work to join their collection.

 A really proud time for us was seeing illustrator Emma Nicol take part in Birmingham’s Spring Autumn Fair.
 This marked a huge professional step for Emma as the first trade show she’s participated in since becoming a professional artist three years ago.
 The event was a great success, and Emma is looking forward to taking part in more trade fairs as time goes on.

 If you attended Lantern Light Theatre Company’s sell-out performances of A Christmas Carol, you might remember the actors collecting money for homeless support charity Two Saints after each show.
 We’re delighted to say that that over £400 was donated over the four days the show took place.
 Further fundraising success was achieved by Fire Monkey painter Dave Allen, who hosted a charity art sale in January.
 We’re proud to say that he achieved £900 to donate to local eco initiatives.

 As we wait for the current situation to change, we remain proud of our studio artists for all they’ve achieved and thankful for all they’ve contributed to Portsmouth’s creative scene.
-The current situation is stressful for many, but we look forward to the time when we can gather to share our love of all things creative once again.
+The current situation is stressful for many, but we look forward to the time when we can gather to share our good news and love of all things creative once again.